-Advancements in smart phone technology puts powerful cameras in our pockets.
+Advancements in intelligent phone technology put powerful cameras in our pockets.
 However, if you’re looking to capture the best possible picture, here are some DSLR photography tips:

-- Don’t use wide angle lens𑁋this will distort your final image.
+- Don’t use a wide angle lens𑁋this will distort your final image.

-- Use the right aperture.
-For example, a wide aperture (f2.8 to f4.5) will narrow your depth creating parts of your product out of focus.
-If you use a small aperture (f8 to f11) this provides a wider depth, keeping your entire product sharp and in focus.
+- Use the correct aperture.
+For example, a wide aperture (f2.8 to f4.5) will narrow your depth, creating parts of your product out of focus.
+A small aperture (f8 to f11) provides a broader depth, keeping your entire product sharp and in direction.

-Remember, if you have a smartphone, you won’t have to worry about these settings.
+Remember, you won’t have to worry about these settings if you have a smartphone.
 The only thing you may want to invest in to improve the quality of mobile phone shots would be to invest in a tripod.